Pradnya-8287/Ben-Eater-8Bit-CPU-LogisimEvo/README.md

 10. STEP_COUNTER - Keeps track of micro-instruction steps.
 11. zero_flag - Indicates if the last operation resulted in zero.
 12. FLAGS – Stores CPU status flags.
-Opening the Project:
-I. Download and install Logisim Evolution v3.8.0.
-II.
-Open the .circ file in Logisim.
-III.
-Load the ROM contents (if needed) from the provided .rom files.